lexicHQ/docs/json-api.md

 JSON API allows you to implement the following use-cases:

 1. Retrieve dynamic content.
-2. Create service-side integrations, where it will send data to an endpoint whenever a conversation reaches a certain point.
+2. Create server-side integrations, where it will send data to an endpoint whenever a conversation reaches a certain point.
 3. Trigger an event.